Using Greyproxy with Greywall

 Using Greyproxy Without Greywall

-Greyproxy can also be used as a standalone proxy in environments where greywall's filesystem sandboxing isn't needed — for example:
+Greyproxy can also be used as a standalone proxy in environments where greywall's filesystem sandboxing is not needed.
+For example:

 - Containerized environments: containers already provide process and filesystem isolation; adding greyproxy gives you network visibility and control